Codecademy/docs/content/c-sharp/concepts/math-functions/terms/acos/acos.md

   - 'paths/computer-science'
 ---

-The **`Math.Acos()`** method returns the absolute value of the inverse cosine of the argument measured in radians.
+The **`Math.Acos()`** method returns the absolute value of the inverse cosine of the argument, measured in radians.
 In other words: It returns the positive angle whose cosine is the specified number.

 ## Syntax